Master of Business Administration (MBA)

 BUS 704 Policy, Planning and Strategy Systems (3)**

 MAN 700 Organizational Behavior (3)

-General MBA Option – 9 credits
+General MBA Option – 12 credits from the below:

 MAN 701 Organizational Design and Theory (3)

 MAN 703 Human Resource Management (3)**